Oni (Japanese demon)

 The feature is the unique letter of the shrine.

-Do you remember the Kanji character expressing the Japanese demon Oni?
+Do you remember the Kanji character about the Oni?
 It was 鬼.

 Look at the picture below.
 That is the letter about that god in the shrine.